nick-pais/Final-Project-COP3503/README.txt

-// NOTE: Apologies for the messy repository.
-We didn't know how to properly use Git or GitHub at the time.
-The correct folder with the final product for this project is the one titled FakerFinalProject

 Technical Documentation for Inventory Management System (IMS) Group Term Project for COP3503
 Contributors: Tim Botelho, Chad Lim, Logan Hughes, Nickolas Pais, Robert Parker, Nicholas White.